hhsakaa/temp-ops/docker-compose/README.md

   ```
 - If Temporal UI is not accessible, ensure that port `8080` is open.
 - If Grafana is not displaying metrics, verify the Prometheus data source connection.

+## Contribution
+Feel free to submit issues or pull requests to improve this setup!